OronDF343/FuwaTeaWin/README.md

 **This repository isn't set up quite yet, please check back later for more info.**

+Please use the appropriate ANSI codepage for installer language files (*.isl) and licenses - unicode is not supported.
+Example: msg_he.isl and gplv3-hebrew.txt are encoded in Windows-1255.

 LICENSE: GPLv3.
 Please respect the licenses of all the referenced libraries.